Mateusz56/10xWarehouse/.ai/api-plan.md

   - Uniqueness constraints (e.g., product barcode per organization) will be enforced, returning a `409 Conflict` if violated.

 - **Business Logic**:
+  - **User Registration**: The `POST /api/auth/register` endpoint will handle the complete registration flow:
+    1. Validate the JWT token to ensure the user is authenticated via Supabase.
+    2. Create or update the user profile in the local database.
+    3. If `createOrganization` is true, create a new organization and assign the user as the owner.
+    4. Return the user profile and organization (if created) information.
   - **Inventory Management**: The `POST /api/stock-movements` endpoint will encapsulate the core business logic.
 When a movement is created, the API will:
     1. Create an immutable `stock_movements` record.
     2. Update the `inventory` summary table in the same transaction to ensure data consistency.
 For a 'move', this involves decrementing from the source and incrementing at the destination.
 For 'reconcile', it sets the quantity directly.
   - **Cascading Deletes**: The `DELETE /api/warehouses/{warehouseId}` endpoint will rely on the `ON DELETE CASCADE` constraint defined in the database to automatically remove associated locations.
 Additional logic may be required to clean up related `inventory` and `stock_movements` records if not handled by the database schema directly.
-  - **User Roles**: When a new organization is created via `POST /api/organizations`, the calling user will be automatically inserted into the `organization_members` table with the `owner` role.
+  - **User Roles**: When a new organization is created via `POST /api/organizations` or during registration, the calling user will be automatically inserted into the `organization_members` table with the `owner` role.